 ©iStock.com/kitthanes

-The larvae go through 4 developmental stages before arriving at the pupa stage.
+The larvae go through four developmental stages before arriving at the pupa stage.
 In the pupa stage, they look like mini shrimps and swim erratically to avoid predators.
 As such, they are sometimes referred to as tumblers.
-Within a day or two of being in the pupa stage, they become full-grown adults and fly away.
-The entire life span for this developmental stage depends on the species, but it has been estimated at 7-10 days.
+Within a few days of being in the pupa stage, they become full-grown adults and fly away.
+The entire life span for this developmental stage depends on the species, but can take from a few days to a few weeks.